The Moonraker: Production

 The film was based on the 1952 play by Arthur Watkyn.

 In February 1952 Robert Clark of Associated British proposed that his company purchase the film rights as a vehicle for Audrey Hepburn, whom they had under contract, and either David Niven or Cornel Wilde.
 Associated British had an arrangement with Warner Bros; Jack Warner liked the story and agreed to a co production starring Hepburn and Wilde.

 The play had been very successful in the provinces, so Watkyn wanted £10,000 for the film rights; neither Clark nor Warner would pay this, so Watkyn refused to sell until the play opened in London.
 When it did, it was a box office disaster and lasted only four performances.
 Watkyn agreed to sell the rights.
 However the film was not made with Hepburn.

-The film was eventually made several years later.
+The film was made several years later.
 It was one of the last films Clark green-lit while head of the company and he is credited as "director of production".
-According to one writer, "this was an unusual occurrence for Clark, and indicates his intense interest in the project.
+According to one writer, this was an unusual occurrence for Clark, and indicates his intense interest in the project.
 And indeed The Moonraker should be interpreted as Clark's 'last stand' on politics and film culture.
 Rather than display a preference for the attractive and swashbuckling Cavaliers (as is so often evident in British popular culture), Clark's film takes care to establish the moral superiority of the Roundheads.
 Its soldiery are on the whole presented as moral men convinced of the probity of their cause, and Cromwell (John Le Mesurier) is a dignified and balanced leader.
-Clark clearly favoured an interpretation of history which presented Puritanism as more sober and even-handed than its alternative."
+Clark clearly favoured an interpretation of history which presented Puritanism as more sober and even-handed than its alternative.